deltaDAO/pontus-x-docs/docs/ParaTime/client_node.md

 ## Customizing Your Node Configuration

 Craft the Configuration File: Generate a configuration file (`config.yml`) in the `/node/etc/` directory using the provided template.
-Be sure to replace placeholder variables with actual values like seed_node_address and runtime_orc_path for accurate node configuration.
+Be sure to replace placeholder variables with actual values, like seed_node_address and runtime_orc_path for accurate node configuration.

 Confidential States Configuration: If you choose to utilize SGX for confidential states, update the runtime configuration accordingly in the `config.yml` file.
 This step ensures compatibility and enables access to confidential data within the ParaTime environment.